irisbaron/loopback-demo-zos/README.md

 The application highlights the security capability of having the backend application resides on same platform as the data.
 The credit card and customer information is not exposed and does not leave the platform.
 All the logic happens inside the platform, at the same location as the data.**

 For the application logic, you can write your own code for those methods.
-Alternatively, you can copy over the code (the .js files) from common/models in the example code into your projects common/model
+Alternatively, you can copy over the code (the .js files) from common/models in the example code into your projects common/model.

-### 7. Explore your API and test the application
+### 7. Explore your API and Test the Application

 Now that we have backend logic we can test the application itself.